-Define an object that encapsulates how a set of objects interact — promoting loose coupling by keeping objects from referring to each other explicitly.
+Promote loose coupling by keeping objects from referring to each other explicitly.
+Route all communication through a central mediator.

 }